Skip to Main Content

 However, many borrowers cannot afford so large a down payment.

-The average price of a new vehicle in February was $47,285, according to Kelley Blue Book.
-With the 20 percent rule, drivers need almost $10,000 on hand.
-Even used cars averaged $25,151 — which comes to $5,030 for a 20 percent down payment.
+The average price of a new vehicle in February was $48,039, according to Kelley Blue Book.
+Keeping in mind that a 20 percent down payment is considered standard, you will need almost $10,000 on hand to comfortably purchase a new vehicle.
+Even used cars averaged $25,006 at the start of March — which means putting just over $5,000 toward a down payment.

 If you don’t have room in your budget to make a vehicle down payment, you have other options.
 You certainly don’t want to empty your savings for a down payment.

-- Consider leasing: Leasing a car not only tends to carry a less expensive monthly payment but also a down payment, which is not typically required.
+• Consider leasing: Leasing a car not only tends to carry a less expensive monthly payment but also a down payment, which is not typically required.

-- Purchase gap insurance: Without a down payment, you are more likely to become upside on the loan.
+• Purchase gap insurance: Without a down payment, you are more likely to become upside on the loan.
 Purchasing gap insurance can help minimize that risk.

-- Apply with a co-signer: By applying for an auto loan with a co-signer with a strong credit history, you are more likely to receive a good interest rate.
+• Apply with a cosigner: By applying for an auto loan with a cosigner with a strong credit history, you are more likely to receive a good interest rate.

 The more you can pay upfront, the better off you will be.
 A down payment of 20 percent is the go-to amount, but you can always put down more if you can afford it.
 Avoid paying less than 10 percent — especially if you have bad credit — so you can still secure a competitive interest rate.